Best Home Warranty Companies

 Finding the Best Home Warranty Company for You

 The best home warranty company for you depends on your unique coverage needs and budget.
 It’s important to choose a home warranty that fits your situation.
-If you need more unique coverage, we recommend Liberty Home Guard since it scored 4.7 out of 5 for its extensive add-on catalog and specialized plan options.
+If you need more unique coverage, we recommend Liberty Home Guard since for its extensive add-on catalog and specialized plan options.
 For more universal coverage, consider American Home Shield, which received high scores for its generous coverage caps and comprehensive protections.
 The rest of our top picks offer other benefits, including affordable plans, high-end appliance coverage, and fully customizable plans.

 We suggest carefully reading service contracts to understand each company’s terms and exclusions.
 You should also pull multiple quotes to find the right plan for your home.